rdslade/WROOM32/README.md

 # WROOM_Flash
-A tool for flashing Espressif WROOM[xx] chips
+A tool for flashing ESP32 and ESP8266 chips

 ## Installation
 ### Using git clone